open-telemetry/opentelemetry-specification/specification/tracing-api.md

 #### Get Context

-A `Span` should have the ability to return the `SpanContext` associated with it.
+A `Span` MUST have the ability to return the `SpanContext` associated with it.
 The returned value MUST be the same for the entire Span lifetime.

 The Span interface MUST provide: